davepagurek/StrokeAggregatorLabeller/README.md

 - Click on a path to select its group.
 - With a group selected:
   - Press the 1 key to enter merge mode.
 Any group you click on after this will be merged into the selected group.
   - Press 2 to enter split mode.
-Individual paths you select will become highlighted, and all of which will become their own separate group after you hit 3 to apply the split.
+Individual paths you select will become highlighted.
+    - Press 3 to apply the split, making all highlighted paths their own group.
+    - If only one path is selected, pressing 4 will allow you to split the stroke into two.
+Move the mouse left and right to pick the split location and press 4 again to apply the split.
 - Press Esc to clear the current selection (and cancel an in-progress merge.)
 - The Export .scap button downloads a .scap of the current state.